jaehochang92/jaehochang92.github.io/_pages/gcm/uiowa.md

   > engage with other scientists in <span style="color:yellow">interdisciplinary studies
 * work as a faculty and develop methodologies for <span style="color:yellow">the most complex human diseases like cancer and alzheimer's
+* aspirational!
+  > education is an opportunity...
+  > *  and research experiences
+  > * extraordinary academic background

 ## Why us?